bump-sh/cli/README.md

 ### `bump diff [FILE]`

-_If you want to receive automatic `bump diff` results on your Github Pull Requests you might be interested in [our Github Action](https://github.com/marketplace/actions/bump-sh#diff-on-pull-requests-only) diff command._
+_If you want to receive automatic `bump diff` results on your Github Pull Requests you might be interested by [our Github Action](https://github.com/marketplace/actions/bump-sh#diff-on-pull-requests-only) diff command._

 Please note that by default the command will always exit with a successful return code.
 If you want to use this command in a CI